AF-1/lms-customskip/README.md

 <details><summary>»<b>I can't find my filter <i>sets</i>.</b>«</summary><br><p>
 </i>Custom Skip</i> automatically creates a folder called <b>CustomSkip3</b> at a location that you can set in the CustomSkip settings.
 The default location is the <b>LMS preferences folder</b>.
 Grouping CustomSkip filter set files in a dedicated subfolder helps reduce clutter.
 Just move your old filter set files (file extension <b>.cs.xml</b>) into the new subfolder.
 You can also move the CustomSkip3 folder out of the LMS preferences folder to any other location (with the necessary file permissions for LMS).</p></details><br>

+<details><summary>»<b>I have a filter rule to filter (not) <i>recently played</i> tracks/artists/albums but it never skips the first track of my playlist.
+Why?</b>«</summary><br><p>
+If you use filter rules that use the <i>date last played</i> (AKA lastPlayed), skipping the first track or any currently playing track is a problem.
+As soon as you start playing a track, LMS will set its lastPlayed value to the current time stamp.
+By the time that Custom Skip is notified that a new track is playing, the lastPlayed time stamp has already been updated.<br>Now if a CS rule that is set to skip songs played in the last x mins reads the lastPlayed date of a new track, it will always come to the conclusion that the track has been played in the last couple of seconds (because of the already updated time stamp).
+So it would skip <i>all</i> tracks.
+That's why <i>(not) recently played</i> filter rules (and all related filters using lastPlayed) are only available for <i>lookahead filtering</i>.
+But you can use the <a href="https://github.com/AF-1/#-alternative-play-count"><b>Alternative Play Count</b></a> plugin. <i>Recently played</i> filter rules provided by the APC plugin will skip the first or current track too because APC only updates the lastPlayed date after a track has been played for a specific percentage of the track length (see the APC settings).
+</p></details><br>

 <details><summary>»<b>How can I make Custom Skip filter only dynamic playlist tracks?</b>«</summary><br><p>
 Explained in the <a href="https://github.com/AF-1/lms-customskip/wiki#i-want-customskip-to-filter-only-dynamic-playlist-tracks">wiki</a>.</p></details><br>